RenukaRamaNagu/RenukaRamasamy.github.io/README.md

     /* Additional CSS to reduce the gap between headings and content */ section {
-      margin: 10px 0; /* Reduce the margin around each section */
+      margin: 5px 0; /* Reduce the margin around each section */
     }

     h2 {
       margin-bottom: 5px; /* Reduce the bottom margin of the headings */ }

+    /* Reduce gap for horizontal rules */ hr {
+      margin: 10px 0; /* Reduce the margin above and below the horizontal rule */ }

     /* Responsive design for smaller screens */